pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg10/README.md

 $ WINEPREFIX="$(pwd)/wine" wine "RGSSAD - RGSS2A - RGSS3A Decrypter.exe"
 ```

-Then I simply replaced the `Game.rgss3a` file in the installation directory by the extracted files and made my [decrypted version](files/game-decrypted.zip) of the game.
+Then I simply replaced the `Game.rgss3a` file in the installation directory with the extracted files and made my [decrypted version](files/game-decrypted.zip) of the game.

 The next step was to download [trial version](http://www.rpgmakerweb.com/download/free-trials/trial-rpg-maker-vx-ace) of the RPG Maker VX Ace and load the decrypted version of the game into it.